GALLERY LINKS

 BIO:

 Ilana Zweschi is an artist working in Seattle, Washington.
 She attended Skidmore College, graduating summa cum laude in 2011, where she was an Art Major and a Mathematics Minor.
-In 2014 she earned a Master of Fine Arts in painting from the State University of New York at Albany and received the Departmental Thesis award for her oral defense.
-She is currently represented by Foster/White Gallery in Seattle and is an instructor at Cornish College of the Arts.
-Zweschi has exhibited expansively, recently completing a large scale commission for the Facebook Open Arts Program, is part of the Microsoft art collection, and received the DASH artist grant for 2022.
+In 2014 she earned a MFA in painting from the SUNY Albany and received the Departmental Thesis award for her oral defense.
+She is currently represented by Foster/White Gallery in Seattle and is a Visiting Associate Professor at Cornish College of the Arts.
+Zweschi has exhibited nationally, is part of the Meta, Microsoft, and Port of Seattle collections, and received the DASH artist grant for 2022.
 Notable group shows include: Tiger Strikes Asteroid in New York, Museum of Museums in Seattle, and Out of Sight: A Survey of Contemporary Art in the Pacific Northwest.
-Her work has been published in the No. 145 Pacific Coast Issue of New American Paintings, a Youngspace interview, and featured on the opening page of the Culture section of the Seattle Met in 2020.
+Her work has been published in New American Paintings, a Youngspace interview, and featured on the opening page of the Culture section of the Seattle Met in 2020.

 .